 After being left out of the European Mosconi Cup team in 2008 - one of the biggest disappointments of his carreer - he never left the team since then.
 Qualified on ranking or invitational systems, he has played the event in 2009, 2010, 2011 and 2012, winning the cup three out of four times, and claiming the MVP trophy in London, in front of his home crowd.

-Shortly after winning his first big tournament in the states, the US Open 2010, Darren moved to the United States, on the east coast.
-He has since then relocated in Las Vegas with his girlfriend Angie and their dog Pixie.
+Shortly after winning his first big tournament in the states, the US Open 2010, Darren moved to the United States, near Allentown on the east coast.
+He married longtime girlfriend Angie in august 2014.

 View 2013 Tournament Results